woltapp/memories/README.md

 When does one get OOM on ART?

 #### What to do?
-Identify potential culprits using [jmap](#jmap) and [Eclipse Memory Analyzer](#eclipse-memory-analyzer).
-If objects that keep the memory are legitimate, then it's a case of too big working set for the given heap and choices are to increase the heap size or slim the objects
+Identify potential culprits using [jmap](#jmap) and [Eclipse Memory Analyzer](#eclipse-memory-analyzer) (EMA).
+If objects kept in memory are legitimate, then it's a case of too big working set for the given heap and choices are to increase the heap size or slim the objects.
+Use _EMA_ to figure out what are the objects keeping most of the memory and see if they all are needed or maybe some parts of the data could be replaced with primitive values (`IntArray` instead of `List<Int>`).

 The other case is memory leak.
 We might be, for example, keeping some map in a thread-local variable even though it was supposed to be cleared after each request.

-TODO: What is big object, what is shallow and deep size, what is dominator object?

 ### Too much time spent in GC